 5. To ensure posterity

 Ethical banks engage in sustainability practices with positive social and environmental impact.
-Ethical banking leads to reduced waste deposited in landfills, fewer carbon emissions, and generally lower environmental pollution.
+Ethical banking reduces waste deposited in landfills, fewer carbon emissions, and lower environmental pollution.

 Some sustainable banks put much effort into conserving the environment for future generations.
-You will see them contributing during tree planting and other activities to combat climate change.
+They contribute during tree planting and other activities to combat climate change.
 Remember, they do that for no profit.
-Their focus is the environmental impact without considering whether they get returns or not.
+Their focus is the environmental impact without considering whether they get returns.

 You can only support them by banking with such financial institutions.
 If your core principle is also about sustainable practices and not profit, ethical banking is what you should consider.
 Your small contribution can help bring a positive impact on the planet.